-Robert Meade acts on international disputes in the oil and gas exploration, midstream and downstream sectors, as well as disputes related to infrastructure, construction and international trade.
-His experience includes representing clients in disputes concerning joint operating agreements, production sharing contracts and construction contracts and on issues arising out of joint ventures and asset acquisitions.
-Robert has acted on a number of international arbitrations, including under the LCIA and ICC rules, as well as disputes in the English high court.
-Robert was recognised as a “Rising Star” in Legal 500’s 2019 International Arbitration Powerlist: United Kingdom and described as “one of the most promising young counsel on the London scene.”
+Robert Meade acts on international disputes in the oil and gas, power and renewables sectors.
+He represents clients on international arbitrations, including under the LCIA and ICC rules, and on disputes in the English high court.
+He has particular experience on issues arising out of joint ventures and asset acquisitions, as well as on international construction disputes.
+He also advises on international trade and sanctions issues.
+Robert was recognized as a "Rising Star" in The Legal 500's 2019 International Arbitration Powerlist: United Kingdom and described as "one of the most promising young counsel on the London scene."

 Recent Notable Matters

 International oil company — LCIA arbitration concerning claims under the leakage and warranty provisions of a SPA for the entire issued share capital of an oil and gas company